MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 The Dynamics 365 Guides team updates the apps and solution version numbers twice per year  for major updates, on April 1 and October 1.
 These major updates are mandatory if you want to use the latest versions of the apps and take advantage of new features and enhancements.
 You’re notified of these updates through admin communications.

-Minor updates are listed in What's new, through in-app notifications, and through our Dynamics 365 Guides forum.
+Minor updates are listed in [What's new](https://docs.microsoft.com/dynamics365/mixed-reality/guides/new), through in-app notifications, and through our [Dynamics 365 Guides forum](https://community.dynamics.com/365/guides).
 Some features in minor updates might require an update to the solution.
 The PC and HoloLens apps will continue to function if you don’t update the solution, but you won’t be able to use the new features in this case.
-Features that require a solution update are listed in What’s new.
+Features that require a solution update are listed in [What's new](https://docs.microsoft.com/dynamics365/mixed-reality/guides/new).

+SCREEN SHOT GOES HERE

-To update the solution, you must have a Common Data Service System Admin security role and a valid Power Apps license.
+To [update the solution](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/guides/upgrade), you must have a Common Data Service **System Admin** security role and a valid Power Apps license.
 You do not need a Dynamics 365 Guides license to update the solution.

 ### PC and HoloLens app updates